The 10 Best Things to do in Osaka – on Your First Trip

 View of Osaka Castle showing the detail of the tiered roof.
 The roof is green but has gold detailing all over it including fish sculptures on the top of the castle.

-If you have an interest in samurai history, you might also want to stop at the Castle Museum which contains over 10,000 artifacts many of which have samurai or feudal origins.
+If you have an interest in samurai history, you might also want to stop at the Castle Museum, which contains over 10,000 artifacts, many of which have samurai or feudal origins.

-The castle opens from 9am and so is one of the best things to do early in the morning in what’s generally a quite late-waking town.
+The castle opens from 9 am, and so is one of the best things to do early in the morning in what’s generally a quite late-waking town.

 If you’re here in cherry blossom season, the grounds of the castle are one of the best places to see the cherry blossoms in Osaka.
+Continue your deep dive into Osaka’s history at the Osaka Museum of History, which is close to the castle.
+Or jump on the train to the Museum of Housing and Living – which is a lot more fun than its name might suggest!

 How to Get to Osaka Castle